Tervers/main/README.md

-This project is just the work I've produced from learning the C programming language.
-No contribution necessary.
+This is the notes I've taken while studying the book "C Programming: A Modern Approach" by K. N. King.

+No contribution to this work is necessary.